alpoza/docker-ucb-server/README.md

 ```

 ####Run the image
 The environment variables `HTTPS_PORT` and `JMS_PORT` are available for customization via `-e` when running the UrbanCode Build image however these default to 8443 and 7919 respectively.
-You can also still bind to any ports on the Docker host. `BUILD_SERVER_HOSTNAME` (FQDN or external IP/URL) and `DB_HOST` are required environment variables when running the image.
+You can bind these container ports to any unused ports on the Docker host at runtime. `BUILD_SERVER_HOSTNAME` (FQDN or external IP/URL) and `DB_HOST` are **required environment variables** when running the image.

 Using the Compose file, modify `BUILD_SERVER_HOSTNAME` and port bindings as desired then execute `docker-compose up`.